-Maximize impressions you make at meetings, networking events and conferences through sharp professional attire; avoid outdated or older suits and dresses that look worn or don’t fit quite right.
+Maximize impressions you make on or at meetings, networking events and conferences through sharp professional attire.
+Avoid outdated outfits that look worn or don’t fit quite right.
 When your clothes look good and fit well, you’ll appear and feel more confident, which is key both when meeting new people and during every step of a board search.

 Consider your headshot too, which people may see on your LinkedIn profile, bio or company website before meeting you.
 Look at your outfit, facial expression, body language and background — do they send the right message?

 You’ll strengthen your board candidacy when others can picture you in the part.